 There are alternative improvement measures which you could also consider for your home.
 It would be advisable to seek further advice and illustration of the benefits and costs of such measures.

-- Biomass boiler (Exempted Appliance if in Smoke Control Area)

-- Air or ground source heat pump
+- Biomass boiler (Exempted Appliance if in Smoke Control Area) - Air or ground source heat pump - Cavity, internal or external wall insulation

-- Micro CHP

 Choosing the right improvement package